 Ekalaka is a tiny town located in the state of Montana.
 With a population of 397 people and just one neighborhood, Ekalaka is the 125th largest community in Montana.

-Ekalaka is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns, Ekalaka isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Ekalaka are a mix of both white- and blue-collar jobs.
 Overall, Ekalaka is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Ekalaka who work in sales jobs (16.22%), office and administrative support (14.86%), and management occupations (12.84%).

 Telecommuters are a relatively large percentage of the workforce: 23.97% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Overall, Ekalaka’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Ekalaka’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Ekalaka has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Ekalaka has few renters and college students.
 But the biggest reason it is quieter in Ekalaka than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Ekalaka may be for you.

-Being a small town, Ekalaka does not have a public transit system used by locals to get to and from work.
+Ekalaka is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of adults in Ekalaka with college degrees is slightly lower than the national average of 21.84% for all communities.
 14.01% of adults in Ekalaka have a bachelor's degree or advanced degree.